PhenomML/Stats285_F23/hw7_instructions.md

 	address bar:
 	[https://console.cloud.google.com/bigquery?orgonly=true&project=stanford-stats-285-donoho&supportedpurview=organizationId&ws=!1m4!1m3!3m2!1sstanford-stats-285-donoho!2sEMS](https://console.cloud.google.com/bigquery?orgonly=true&project=stanford-stats-285-donoho&supportedpurview=organizationId&ws=!1m4!1m3!3m2!1sstanford-stats-285-donoho!2sEMS)

-	Then, log into your Stanford account.
+	Then, log into your Stanford account and proceed from there.
 	####

 14. Up on Vizier/Vertex, you can see your study [here](https://console.cloud.google.com/vertex-ai/experiments/studies?orgonly=true&project=stanford-stats-285-donoho&supportedpurview=organizationId).
 It has the same name as in the EMS dataset on BigQuery.